smiosoft/assets/docs/guidelines/repositories.md

 The `#project-badge` is optional.
 When used these should be listed one after another.

-The `separator` must sit between the header section and the description.
+A separator must sit between the header section and the description.

 The `#project-description` is a short discription about the project that will follow the separator